Compared to other nutritious choices green smoothies give you some of the best value for nutrient dense calories and for cost.

 The cost of a green smoothie is about $4 for 16-32 ounces.

 Plus you get fiber, fat, protein AND several servings of vegetables and fruit in one convenient and quick meal.
 To make it just a little bit easier to save, use this 10% off coupon right now.
-It’s GOODFOOD10 (You can save 15% every day on your order of 6 or more at a time: round up your girlfriends!)
+It’s GOODFOOD10 (You can save 15% every month once you’re a Subscribe and Save member for 3 months!)

 A plateful of cooked veggies plus protein, plus healthy fat OR a salad could cost you 2 or 3 times that and take 4 times the two minutes a smoothie takes to make (including clean up).
 Even then it may not have the same nutrient-density you can pack into a smoothie.

 You can choose from dozens of ways to boost the nutrient-density of your smoothies with ideas right here.
 You can even support your hormone balance further by adding some adaptogens (hormone-balancing ingredients that work when you need them) listed here.